elastic/terraform-okta-aws/README.md

 # Usage

 When using these modules in your own code, you will need to use a Git URL with a ref attribute that pins you to a specific version of the modules, such as the following example:

+***Terraform 11***:
 ```hcl-terraform
 module "okta_master" {
   source = "github.com/elastic/terraform-okta-aws.git/modules/master?ref=v0.1.1"